2010 Suzuki DR200SE Long Term ReviewReview Last Updated: Nov 30, 2023

 Vehicle Type: Dual Sport

-large fuel tank (13 L) and low fuel consumption (38 km per litre) resulting in a long riding range, relatively light weight (277 lbs with a full gas tank), easy maintenance, easy to ride, low seat height (31.9 in) for shorter riders, simplicity, low first gear, can handle fairly rough trails
+large fuel tank (13 L) and low fuel consumption (38 km per litre) resulting in a long riding range, relatively light weight (277 lbs with a full gas tank), easy maintenance, reliable, easy to ride, low seat height (31.9 in) for shorter riders, simplicity, low first gear, can handle fairly rough trails at a moderate pace

 The top speed is only about 115 km/hr, basic suspension, low power, cramped for larger riders

 The suspension is basic, but it is adequate for both on-road and less aggressive trail use.
 When stopped, and you compress the suspension by rocking the bike, it feels soft.
-When riding the bike on rocky trails with the tires aired-up to street pressures, the suspension feels harsh.
+When riding the bike on rocky trails with the tires fully aired-up to the recommended pressures (22 psi front, 25 rear), the suspension feels harsh.
 I've never bottomed the suspension, but I don't ride the bike fast through big dips or ditches, and I don't do jumps on it either.
 For reference, I weigh about 68 kg (150 lbs) without riding gear.

-The stock tires are well suited for the likely intended purposes of this bike.
-Of the tougher trails that I've ridden this bike on, it was the stock tires that were the limiting factor: the stock tires offer limited traction in the slippery stuff - mud and loose surfaces on hills.
+The stock tires are fine for the likely intended purposes of this bike.
+Of the tougher trails that I've ridden this bike on, it was the stock tires that were the limiting factor, though: the stock tires offer limited traction in the slippery stuff - mud and loose surfaces on hills.
 We replaced the stock tires in 2021 due to age more than anything (they were probably only half-worn at 6900 km).
-The bike has seen more dirt use in 2020 and 2021, so we chose more dirt capable tires as replacements: Pirelli MT21 80/90-21 and 110/80-18.
+The bike has been seeing more dirt/trail use since 2020, so we chose more dirt capable tires as replacements: Pirelli MT21 80/90-21 and 110/80-18.
 These tires are 1 cm wider than the stock tires and are rated as 90% dirt / 10% street.
 I had Pirelli MT21s on my DR350S years ago, and I was happy with them.
 On the DR200, the MT21s greatly improve the traction in the dirt, loose rocks and especially in the mud.
 There is a small price to pay, though, as they do not feel as good on the pavement, but that was expected.
 They'll likely wear faster too.
 If you're going to be doing a lot of trail riding, I recommend these tires; they greatly improve the experience, and they're safer in slippery off-road conditions.
 If you're going to be riding mostly pavement and gravel roads, then a 50-50 tire (like a Shinko 244) may be a better choice.

 This is a low maintenance motorcycle, and maintenance is relatively simple although access to the foam air filter is a bit of a pain (you have to remove the side covers and seat, and the air box opening is small).
 The valve clearances were in-spec at the break-in service, but I did have to adjust the intake valve clearance at around 5000 km (it was a bit loose), but the exhaust was still in-spec.
 The valves have screw type adjusters.
 The original battery lasted for 5 years (removed from bike while in storage and charged monthly).
 The same model of battery used in another bike lasted 8 years under similar conditions.
 As mentioned previously, I replaced the original tires with Pirelli MT21s.
 The only other maintenance performed on this bike has just been the usual items applicable to most other motorcycles: check bolts, wheels, spokes, tires and brakes, replace brake fluid, oil and filter changes, air filter maintenance and replacement, chain maintenance, winterizing, etc.

 The bike has been reliable.
 I did have to resolder an electrical connection in the tail light fairly early on.
-Also, in the past year the fuel petcock, while in the on position, has been slowly leaking gas to the carb while the bike has been sitting (not running).
-The petcock is vacuumed operated.
+Also, previously the fuel petcock, while in the on position, had been slowly leaking gas to the carb (not externally) while the bike had been sitting (not running).
+The petcock is vacuum operated.
 There are three positions on it: on, reserve and prime; there is no off position.
 Normally gas should only flow to the carb when the engine is running or while the petcock is in the prime position.
-I haven't addressed the issue yet.
 I imagine that either an O-ring or diaphragm in the petcock has deteriorated and needs replacing.
 Suzuki doesn't offer a repair kit or individual replacement parts except for the entire petcock assembly (expensive).
-There is an after-market repair kit available ($31) as well as after-market petcocks.
-If it just needs an O-ring replacement, I may be able to buy one from an auto supply store.
+There is an after-market repair kit available as well as after-market petcocks, but maybe all it needs is an O-ring that I can buy from an auto supply store.
+I checked for fuel in the carb over the past (2022-2023) winter, and it appeared that the petcock had stopped leaking even though I haven't gotten around to fixing it.

 The bike is still completely stock except for the addition of a Ricochet aluminum skid plate, the tires (Pirelli MT21 80/90-21 and 110/80-18) and the front turn signals.
 We replaced the front turn signals (broke one) with a pair of BikeMaster ones (#263125) which are supposed to be direct replacements for the turn signals on the DR650SE.